Our House Buying Service

 If this happens you may be left with £1,000 to pay in legal fees.
 If you can’t afford to pay the fees you may be forced to accept their low offer – costing you even more.

-Step 4.
-Never deal with a House Buyer who are not regulated.
+NEVER deal with a House Buying Company who are not regulated

 Why would a company choose not to be regulated?